uagpmc/api.uagpmc.com/src/data/loadouts/uag/README.md

 | Raider               | Fast moving combat element armed with many grenades.          |
 | Pointman             | Shotgunner with breaching equipment.                          |
 | Bitchboy             | Ammo bearer and weapons carrier.                              |

-## Mods

-The following mods are allowed to be used in the standard loadouts:

-- All vanilla & non-creator DLC items
-- ACE3
-- UAG Units
-- RM Splinter Gear
-- Ctab Devastator Edition
-- ADV ACE-CPR (Pike Edition)
-- CUP Weapons